object-oriented-python/object-oriented-programming/doc/source/8_debugging.rst

 In :numref:`Chapter %s <errors_and_exceptions>` we learned about :term:`exceptions <exception>` and how to read the :term:`traceback` that is printed when an unhandled exception is raised.
-This week we will look at other tools and techniques that we can use to understand what is wrong with a piece of code, and therefore how to fix it.
+In this chapter we will look at other tools and techniques that we can use to understand what is wrong with a piece of code, and therefore how to fix it.
 Before we do that, we'll divert just briefly to introduce an important Python module that we'll use in a lot of the